By Steve Beauregard

 Driving Directions From Luxor to Circus Circus

-Normally I don’t recommend driving from casino to casino, due to both (a) all the free drinks offered and (b) the walk to and from casino parking garages often offsets the time you think you’ll save by driving, rather than taking a bus, or walking.
+Normally I don’t recommend driving from casino to casino, due to (a) all the free drinks offered and (b) the walk to and from casino parking garages often offsets the time you think you’ll save by driving, rather than taking bus, or walking and (c) parking garage fees.

-In this case however, driving from the Luxor to Circus Circus is not a bad option, seeing as how far a apart the two resorts are.
+In this case however, driving from the Luxor to Circus Circus is not a bad option, seeing as how far a apart the two resorts are and considering that parking at Circus Circus is free.

 The scenic route is to simply go North on the Strip.
 If you’re leaving from the hotel valet area of the Luxor, you’ll simply go East on Reno Avenue, and take a left at the Strip.